Trekking in Sikkim Darjeeling

 The five Gokyo Lakes and their features

 Situated above 4,700 meters, the Gokyo Lakes are a breathtaking chain of five glacial waters famed for their vivid turquoise hue.
 Encircled by majestic peaks of the Everest Range and vast Nzogumba glacier, the five Gokyo lakes form an otherworldly panorama that enchants visitors.
-Among them, Dudh Pokhari stands out as the largest and most notable, celebrated for its lively color and peaceful atmosphere.

 The first lake, Langponga Tsho, boasts crystal-clear turquoise waters.